huizhuansam/huizhuansam.github.io/src/pages/projects.md

 <details>
 <summary>[Static Program Analyzer](https://github.com/huizhuansam/CS3203-SPA)</summary>

 **Description:** Coursework for [CS3203: Software Engineering Project](https://nusmods.com/courses/CS3203/software-engineering-project).
 In this project, a team of 6 software engineers are tasked to write a static analyzer for a fictional programming language called [SIMPLE](https://nus-cs3203.github.io/course-website/contents/basic-spa-requirements/simple-programming.html).
+The project's implementation language must be in C++ or Java.

 **My Role:** I co-designed and developed the Source Processor library, and took the initiative to manage the build toolchain with CMake.
 To improve developer experience and code quality, I:

 - Configured clang-format to enforce a consistent code style.
+- Set up GitHub Actions continuous integration workflows to automatically validate code quality before release.
-- Tuned compiler settings for Clang on macOS and MSVC on Windows to maximize optimization and enable strict compile-time checks to catch potential bugs early.
+- Tuned compiler settings for Clang on macOS and MSVC on Windows for optimum, high-performance production builds, and enable strict compile-time checks to catch potential memory bugs early.
-- Set up GitHub Actions workflows to automatically validate code quality before release.
+- Improved our project build duration by 10%, shaving 30 seconds off by caching and parallalising jobs.

 As the project leader, I guided the team to deliver features on time, established effective development workflows, and led SCRUM rituals, including biweekly sprint planning and twice-weekly standups.